 17F Integrated family support teams

 Part 3 of the Children and Families (Wales) Measure 2010 (ss.57–65) provides for the establishment and functions of integrated family support teams and boards in Wales.
-Part 3 is in force throughout Wales except for Anglesey, Gwynedd, Conwy and Denbighshire.

-A local authority in the areas specified must establish one or more integrated family support (“IFS”) teams and two or more local authorities acting together may establish one or more IFS teams for both (or all) their areas.
+A local authority must establish one or more integrated family support (“IFS”) teams and two or more local authorities acting together may establish one or more IFS teams for both (or all) their areas.
 A local health board must participate in the establishment of an IFS team for its area and assist the discharge by a local authority of its functions under Part 3 of the Measure (s.57).
 An integrated family support team must carry out the family support functions assigned to it by the local authority with the consent of each Local Health Board that relates to the team (s.58(1)).
-Family support functions are (s.58(2))
+Family support functions are (s.58(2))–

 (a) prescribed social service functions (within the meaning of the Local Authority Social Services Act 1970); or